The Grade Book: The Purge: Anarchy

 Like many other sequels, more is not always better.
 The Purge: Anarchy is a tiresome world-building exercise that reverts far beyond the ridiculousness of the first film.

 The reason this film doesn’t get a straight F from me is because underneath all the terrible lines and unnecessary violent disgusting bloodshed, there is a valid concept of the struggle of class wars that could inevitably tear this country apart.
 Other than that, I am offended that this movie is even being made.
+Taking medication by mouth is easier than with other delivery methods, especially with long-term use.
+Another advantage of oral steroids is that they act quickly and enter the system very quickly.
+Australia is famous for bodybuilders who use anabolic steroids regularly.
+The dosage is also easily adjustable so that the patient’s needs can be met and the drugs are easy to administer.
 The fact that we sit down in a theater and watch people get blown to shreds and call that entertainment makes me sick.

 This sequel made me question why I liked the first one in the first place.
 Frank Grillo is the only saving grace.